akshayKhot/akshayKhot.github.io/_posts/2021-3-3-classes-should-be-deep.md

   <div class="caption">A Philosophy of Software Design</div>
 </div>

-> The best classes are those that provide powerful functionality yet have simple interfaces.

 **A class typically consists of two parts, the public interface and the private implementation.**

 **The interface** is everything that a developer working in a different module must know in order to use the given module.
 Typically, the interface describes what the module does but not how it does it.